Cabiao: Kabyawan Festival

 Kabyawan Festival annually celebrated to the feast of patron's town proper Saint John Nepomocene starting May 8–16.
 Kabyawan is derived from grinding tools used in extracting sugarcane.
 The festival showcases local products and delicacies.

 The first day includes a Holy Mass in the cathedral.
 Festivities include a fun-run, bike-a-thon, street dancing, mass demonstration, cultural dancing, dart and poster making.
 A talent competition and Mayflower parade, followed by the Coronation night of Mutya ng Cabiao is the high point.
 A grand parade proceeds along Jose Abad Santos Avenue.

 Infrastructure

 Transportation

-It is about an hour and a half drive with 92 kilometre away from Manila.
+Cabiao is about an hour and a half drive with 92 kilometre away from Manila.
 It can be reached via NLEX, taking San Simon exit and turning right at Santo Domingo junction in Mexico, traversing Santa Ana, and Arayat in Pampanga.
 The other route from Manila is taking Santa Rita exit and traversing Maharlika Road through Bulacan province to Gapan, Nueva Ecija turning left towards San Isidro.
 From Cabanatuan, Cabiao can be reached via Gapan or partly through the Cabiao Viaduct from Jaen town.
 There are also routes from Clark International Airport via Magalang traversing left to Arayat Pampanga via Jose Abad Santos Avenue (Olongapo-Gapan road).

+Penaranda-Gapan-San-Isidro-Cabiao Bypass Road

+The town of Cabiao can be accessed through the 22-kilometer bypass road that also links other towns of Nueva Ecija, such as Peñaranda, Gapan, and San Isidro.
+This road currently terminates in Brgy.
+Sta Ines, Cabiao.

+Public Transportation

 Cabiao transportation is likely available in all services.
 The First North Luzon Transit (formerly Sierra Madre Transit.) and RJ Express Inc. are regular travel bus companies with route from Caloocan to San Isidro and vice versa via North Luzon Expressway taking San Simon exit.
-The regional bus company Genesis Transport, Saulog Transit,and Arayat Express also has a regular route from Olongapo - San Jose City / Cabanatuan vice versa along Jose Abad Santos Avenue (Olongapo-San Fernando-Gapan Road) R3 traversing the town.
+The regional bus company Genesis Transport, Saulog Transit, and Arayat Express also has a regular route from Olongapo - San Jose City / Cabanatuan vice versa along Jose Abad Santos Avenue (Olongapo-San Fernando-Gapan Road) R3 traversing the town.
 Passenger jeepneys with the regular route from Cabanatuan - Cabiao via Gapan and vice versa and Cabiao - Arayat / Cabiao - San Fernando, Pampanga via Arayat and vice versa are the common public transport services.
 Passenger tricycles spreadout point to point around the town has a terminal sections along the streets and market centers.